The Implications of 'Oumuamua on Panspermia: Introduction

 The expected increase in the flux rate of ISM ejecta following the discovery of `Oumuamua warrants a closer examination for the potential for panspermia.
 This is because a higher ISM flux rate implies more interactions between bodies through bombardments of potentially life-seeding ejecta \citep{Ginsburg_2018, Moro-Martín_2022}.
 Recently, several studies have directly explored the implications of `Oumuamua on panspmeria.
 Based on the model from \citet{Moro-Martín_2022}, the total number of interstellar ejecta captured by a planetary system exceeds $10^{11}$ over its lifetime. \citet{Ginsburg_2018} proposed an estimate for the capture rate of ISM ejecta given constraints such as the anchor ISM ejecta number density (based on `Oumuamua) and ejecta size (also based on `Oumuamua).
 Both values are given by `Oumuamua's $\approx 100$\,m size and $\sim 10^{-1}$\,au$^{-3}$ ISM ejecta number density.
 Within a $\sim$ 1\,Gyr time frame, \citet{Ginsburg_2018} estimates that over $10^{6}$ Enceladus-sized interstellar objects with size $\sim 100$\,km have been captured by our galaxy.
 This implies a greater number of smaller ejecta that have also been captured \citep{siraj20222019}.
 Though the Milky Way is spacious therefore the chance that solar systems and planets capture ejecta seem insignificant, \citet{Ginsburg_2018} proposed that bombardment rates are sufficiently large so that the entire Milky Way could be indirectly exchanging biotic life.
 In addition, \citet{Grishin_2019} showed that $\sim$ $10^{4}$ `Oumuamua-like ejecta were likely captured by the Solar System amidst planetary formation.
 In a cluster environment such as a protoplanetary disk, \citet{Grishin_2019} finds that the rate of capture of $\sim$ 1\,km objects is 50 times higher than previous estimates.
 This subsequently increases the capture rate of smaller ejecta by several magnitudes and therefore enhances the viability of panspermia.

+The subsequent discovery of Comet 2I/Borisov in 2019 may also provide useful context about panspermia.
+Its larger size of between 0.2\,km and 0.5\,km \citep{Jewitt_2020} would better protect microorganisms from gamma ray radiation, and the dust trails left behind by the comet could serve as a non-collisional mechanism for material transfer (${\S}$\ref{subsec: 4.5}).
+We do not incorporate 2I/Borisov into our main study due to a lack of existing estimates of occurrence rates in this size range (${\S}$\ref{sec2:Borisov}).

 In this work, we build on previous studies by assessing both physical and biological constraints on panspermia, in particular the total number of impact events on Earth and minimum radiation shielding depth.
 We begin by developing a model for the ISM ejecta number density and mass density in Section \ref{sec:densities}.
 Since `Oumuamua is the first object observed to originate from the ISM, we use its size as an anchor to model both the number density and mass density of ISM ejecta.
 We approximate the mass flux and flux density of ejecta in the ISM and derive the total number of collisions on Earth prior to the fossilized presence of life.
 In Section \ref{sec:shielding}, we find the minimum ejecta size needed to protect extremophiles from supernova radiation in the ISM and calculate the total number of ejecta captured given that restriction.
-In Section \ref{sec:summary}, we place our results in the context of panspermia, compare our results with other studies, and address remaining uncertainties.
+In Section \ref{sec:summary}, we place our results in the context of panspermia, compare our results with other studies, address remaining uncertainties, present analysis of the findings from the Vera Rubin Observatory as an area of future work, and discuss the plausibility for the transfer of life via dust-grained sized ejecta from an interstellar object during a flyby.
 In Section \ref{sec:concf}, we summarize our findings and present possible avenues for future work.